gdwnldsKSC/WinQEMU/ReadMe.md

 small.ffs, and bios.bin for a minimal x86 emulated system during debugging.
 This path can be modified in project WinQemu\qemu\inc\config-host.h

-Add '-net none -cpu coreduo -m 480 -M pc -vga std -sdl -hda D:\Images\small.ffs'  to the command arguments part of the WinQemuTest project to reproduce the 'test' environment
+Add '-net none -cpu coreduo -m 480 -M pc -vga std -sdl -hda D:\Images\small.ffs -bios D:\Images\bios.bin -L D:\Images'
+to the command arguments part of the WinQemuTest project to reproduce the 'test' environment

 vcpkg install pthreads:x64-windows will be required. acquire vcpkg from https://github.com/microsoft/vcpkg/